reubenharry/website/content/blog/languagemodels.md

 Even many practitioners of statistical AI have internalized this perspective, so that their efforts are put towards extracting semantic content from neural models, on the principle that this is what it *means* to talk about understanding in an intelligent system.

 And it's not hard to see why this perspective is so pervasive.
-We constantly make use of the idea of form and content in our everyday interaction with the world.
+We constantly make use of the twin notions of form and content in our everyday interaction with the world.
 Take the four pictures in this article.
 Each is of Narcissus, a character from Greek myth made famous by Ovid's *Metamorphoses*, who stares longingly at what he believes is a stranger looking up at him from the surface of a pond.
 Each image differs entirely in form (the color values of the pixels in the respective images) but shares some abstract *content*.

 For a linguistic example, consider that if I talk to someone about the Harry Potter books who has read them in French, we are not talking about the form (the sequence of letters that make up the book) but about some sort of content: the events that happen, the social institutions in the world, the characters, their intentions.
 To happily accept that a book can be translated or that a painting can be done in a new style is implicitly to admit some notion of content, as on the left bank[^3].